xxx341/ecse473_f24_xxx341_ariac_entry/README.md

 ## Features

-- **Order Processing**: Automatically processes incoming orders by subscribing to the `/ariac/orders` topic.
+- **Order Processing**: Automatically processes incoming orders from the `/ariac/orders` topic.
+- **Part Detection**: Uses logical cameras to detect parts and calculate their poses relative to the robot.
+- **Trajectory Execution**: Generates and sends trajectories to the Action Server for robot motion.
-- **Material Location Query**: Utilizes the `/ariac/material_locations` service to identify the storage locations of required parts.
+- **Service Integration**: Utilizes the `/ariac/material_locations` service for storage locations.
-- **Extensibility**: Provides a modular foundation for extending functionality to robotic motion planning or task execution.

 ---